 Catawba Regional is continuing to serve as a regional data center for demographic and economic statistics.
-The Council is designated as an official Affiliate Data Center of the US Bureau of the Census.
 Data has been researched and provided, on request, to local governments, chambers of commerce, social service agencies, the business community and the general public.